texfaq/texfaq.github.io/FAQ-type1T1.md

 bases on which the excellence of the TeX system rests.

-[Virtual fonts](FAQ-virtualfonts) help us deal with the problem, since they allow us to map ''bits of DVI file'' to single characters in the virtual font; so we can create an ''é'' character by recreating the DVI commands that would result from the code `\e`.
+[Virtual fonts](FAQ-virtualfonts) help us deal with the problem, since they allow us to map "bits of DVI file" to single characters in the virtual font; so we can create an "é" character by recreating the DVI commands that would result from the code `\e`.
 However, since this involves two characters being selected from a font, the arrangement is sufficient to fool